ChrSchu90/PlatformIo.TCapChamp/README.md

 > [!IMPORTANT]
 > If there is no temperature sensor available for more than 5s the Device will notice it and log an error.
 > Therefore it is required to add an fallback resistor sensor if there is no real sensor connected to the controller.
-> This is the reason why the fallback 4CH Relay Module is highly recommended!
+> This is the reason why the fallback 4CH Relay Module is highly recommended, that will connect the input
+> sensor to the T-Cap while the controller is turned off or during boot until it is ready!

 <img src="Documentation/Screenshots/MainCircuitBoard.jpg" alt="drawing" width="465" />